 |COOK ISLANDS AT A GLANCE|

-After Tahiti, the Cook Islands is inexpensive, and the local tourist industry is efficient and competitive.
+After Tahiti, the Cook Islands is inexpensive.
 It's a safe, quiet place to relax and you feel right at home.
 The local greeting is kia orana (may you live on).
 Other words to know are meitaki (thank you), aere ra (goodbye), and kia manuia! (cheers!).

 The Cook Islands lie in the center of the Polynesian triangle about 4,500 km south of Hawaii.